-She homeschools her eight (yes, eight) children AND runs a blog as well as a freelance writing and Virtual Assistant business.
+She has nine children (yes, nine!), homeschools AND runs a blog as well as a freelance writing and Virtual Assistant business.

 When discussing the all-too-common “mom guilt” that can accompany the work-at-home atmosphere, Lisa feels that this guilt is self-inflicted and unfair.